tudurom/dotfiles/README.md

 > you are your dotfiles

 A mix of style and usability, these are my dotfiles.
-This repo is structured in a way first-time Linux users and ricers can understand what's going on, with explications for each directory.
+This repo is structured in a way first-time UNIX users and ricers can understand what's going on, with explications for each directory.

 Managing
 --------